 How to Keep Chickens Safe from Cats

-From one chicken lover to another, I hope you never have to deal with predators attacking your chickens, but if you do, I hope this guide will be of service to you.
+From one chicken lover to another, I hope you never have to deal with any of these common chicken predators attacking your flock!
+But if you do, I hope this guide will be of service to you.
 Doing everything you can to prevent predator attacks is of the utmost importance.
-Build a strong coop, supervise your flock during free range time, and provide lots of cover for your flock while they’re outside.
+Build a strong, predator-proof coop, supervise your flock during free-range time, and provide lots of cover for your flock while they’re outside.